-The terms of the proposed equity grant is in accordance with the equity plan of the Company and is in compliance with the proposed Amended Compensation Policy (see Proposal 3), as it remains below the approved maximum amount that may be granted to the chief executive officer, is in line with the ratio between the fixed and variable compensation components of the chief executive officer, and is consistent with the need to link the chief executive officer's compensation and performance targets, which are aligned with the Company's business strategy and with the responsibilities and duties to be performed by the chief executive officer.
-Furthermore, the aggregate amount outstanding of all equity-based compensation grants at any time to all directors and employees, including the chief executive officer, continue to be well below 10% of the Company's share capital on a fully diluted basis, as per the proposed Amended Compensation Policy.
+The proposed equity awards to Mr. Ellwanger, as described above, are in accordance with the equity plan of the Company and are in compliance with the existing Compensation Policy (which is the same form as the Compensation Policy being presented for approval at the Meeting under Proposal 3), as they have an aggregate value that is below the maximum annual value of equity that may be granted to the chief executive officer.
+In addition, the proposed equity awards are in line with the ratio between the fixed and variable compensation components of the chief executive officer, and are consistent with the need to link the chief executive officer's compensation to his performance targets, which are directly aligned with the Company's business strategy and with his responsibilities and duties.
+Furthermore, the aggregate amount of all outstanding equity-based compensation grants at any time to all directors and employees, including the chief executive officer, continues to be below 10% of the Company's share capital on a fully diluted basis, as required under the Compensation Policy.